Diwali: Hazards

 The use of firecrackers on Diwali increases the concentration of dust and pollutants in the air.
 After firing, the fine dust particles get settled on the surrounding surfaces which are packed with chemicals like copper, zinc, sodium, lead, magnesium, cadmium and pollutants like oxides of sulfur and nitrogen.
 These invisible yet harmful particles affect the environment and in turn, put people's health at stake.
 The smoke created by firecrackers lit up on Diwali causes smog which sometimes takes days to clear.

 During Diwali, the levels of suspended particulate matter increase.
 When people are exposed to these pollutant particles, they may suffer from eye, nose, and throat-related problems.
 To produce colours when crackers are burst, carcinogenic and poisonous elements are used.

 During the 2023 celebration, New Delhi briefly took the top spot in the world for air pollution with an air quality index of 680 on one night.

 The use of fireworks during Diwali can also lead to burn injuries.
 One particular firework called anar (fountain) has been found to be responsible for 65% of such injuries, with adults being the typical victims.
 Most of the injuries sustained are Group I type burns (minor) requiring only outpatient care.
 Experts urge precaution around candles and fires and ask for children to be kept a safe distance from flames and to enjoy the festivity of Diwali.

 Guinness World Record

 In October 2025, a Diwali celebration in Ayodhya, Uttar Pradesh, India, broke the Guinness World Record for the largest display of oil lamps with 2,617,615 displayed on the eve of Diwali.

+UNESCO's list of Intangible Cultural Heritage

+Diwali has been inscribed on UNESCO's List of Intangible Cultural Heritage, becoming the 16th Indian tradition to receive global honour joining the ranks of Durga Puja and Yoga in international recognition.